Mohamedkout15/BankingDashboard-App-Backend/README.md

 Request Body: List of numbers representing the values of the promise client.<br>
 Response: The updated client object.<br>

+## Project Structure
+The project structure is organized as follows:
 ```bash
 /BankingDashboard Project/BankingDashboard-App-Backend
 ├── compose.yaml